rlbaker/fn/README.md

 fmt.Println(result) // 15
 ```

+### `Fold`

-### `Fold`: Reduces a list of items into a single output, by applying a binary function to pairs of items, starting from the first item and the second, until the end of the list.
+Reduces a list of items into a single output, by applying a binary function to pairs of items, starting from the first item and the second, until the end of the list.

 ```go
 input := []int{1, 2, 3, 4, 5}